-The word 'user' refers to any individual either connecting to the School hard wired network or wireless networks ('BMS' 'BYOD', HTO-Access, ICT or 'BMS-Chromebook').
-For example: any member of the school community.
+This policy applies to students.
+The word 'student' refers to any student either connecting to the school hard wired network or wireless networks ('BMS', 'BMS-Secure', 'BYOD', 'ICT' 'GUEST' or 'BMS-Chromebook').

-The word 'device' means a privately owned or School-owned wireless and/or portable electronic piece of equipment that includes laptops, netbooks, Chromebooks, smart phones, mobile phone, wearable technology, tablets/iPads, slates or other applicable device.
+The word 'device' means a privately owned or school-owned wireless and/or portable electronic piece of equipment that includes laptops, netbooks, Chromebooks, smart phones, mobile phone, wearable technology, tablets/iPads, slates or other applicable device.

-This Acceptable Use Policy is intended to ensure that:
+This Responsible Use Policy is intended to ensure that:

-- All members of the school community will be responsible users and stay safe while using the Internet, School network and other communication technologies for educational, personal and recreational use. - School ICT systems and users are protected from accidental or deliberate misuse that could put the security of the systems and other users at risk. - Users are protected from potential risk in the use of ICT in their everyday work. - Clear guidance on how to minimise risks and how to deal with any infringements are provided.
+- Students will be responsible users and stay safe while using the Internet, School network and other communication technologies for educational, personal and recreational use. - School ICT systems and users are protected from accidental or deliberate misuse that could put the security of the systems and other users at risk. - Users are protected from potential risk in the use of ICT on a day-to-day basis. - Clear guidance on how to minimise risks and how to deal with any infringements are provided.

-The School will try to ensure that all members of the school community will have adequate access to ICT to enhance their work or learning opportunities for students (where applicable) and will, in return, expect all users to agree to be responsible users.
+The school will try to ensure that all members of the school community will have adequate access to ICT to enhance their work or learning opportunities for students (where applicable) and will, in return, expect all users to agree to be responsible users.